On Learning the Right Attention Point for Feature Enhancement: Results and Evaluation

 Table~\ref{tab:mn40} reports the results of using different methods for the shape classification task.
-Comparing the results of the three DAP-enabled networks with those of the original counterparts, we can see that all of them improve the performance over the original networks, showing that our DAP-Conv can help improve the quality of the features for the shape classification task.
-Excitingly, DAP-DGCNN attains the highest performance with an overall accuracy of 93.9 on the classification task, compared with all others, including some very recent methods such as PointASNL~\cite{yan2020pointasnl}.
+Comparing the results of the three LAP-enabled networks with those of the original counterparts, we can see that all of them improve the performance over the original networks, showing that our LAP-Conv can help improve the quality of the features for the shape classification task.
+Overall, LAP-DGCNN attains the highest performance with an overall accuracy of 93.9 to date on the classification task, compared with all others, including other attention-based methods such as PointWeb~\cite{zhao2019pointweb}, Point2Node~\cite{han2020point2node}, and PointASNL~\cite{yan2020pointasnl}.